kariyum/work-bridge/documentation/Kanban.md

 - [ ] add role switching
 - [ ] don't show "loading" when on the overview page!
 - [ ] add integration tests
+- [ ] make richtexteditor buttons unfocused with TAB
+- [ ] Assign tasks to applicants after accepting the proposal

 ## p2